-Sicilian wine makers are currently having a resurgence and Italy Beyond the Obvious includes visits to wineries more and more often in Sicily itineraries.
-There are great wine makers in and around Mount Etna and also down in the Baroque South near Ragusa.
+Sicilian winemakers have been making headlines for the past few decades and we often include winery visits in Sicily itineraries.
+There are great winemakers in and around Mount Etna and also down in the Baroque South near Ragusa.

 Look out for these locally produced Sicilian wines:

 Pinot Bianco (white)